-Chemeketa fields teams in men's baseball, men's and women's basketball, men's and women's track, and women's volleyball.
+Chemeketa fields teams in men's baseball, men's and women's basketball, men's and women's track, women's volleyball, and men's and women's cross country.

 If you participate in interscholastic sports, a physical examination and documentation of immunization for measles are required.
 Team travel, uniforms, and health insurance are provided.
 Contact the Physical Education Office in Building 7 for more information.